-In misdemeanor cases, a police officer serves someone with a “Summons and Complaint” listing the criminal charges and arrests the person.
+- In misdemeanor cases, a police officer arrests the person and serves them with a “Summons and Complaint” listing the criminal charges.

 The District Attorney’s Office must generally file charges within three business days of the arrest when the defendant is in custody, although an extension of time can be granted by the court.

-The charges filed by the District Attorney are listed in a written statement filed with a court, called a “Complaint and Information,” “Complaint,” or “Information.”
+The charges filed by the District Attorney are listed in a written statement filed with the court, called a “Complaint and Information,” “Complaint,” or “Information.”

-If a person is arrested for a misdemeanor or felony, the defendant will appear for Advisement in the County Courtrooms at the City Jail (Van Cise-Simonet Downtown Detention Center), 490 W. Colfax Ave.
+If a person is arrested for a misdemeanor or felony, the defendant will appear for Advisement in the County Courtrooms at the City Jail (Van Cise-Simonet Downtown Detention Center), 490 W. Colfax Avenue.